inexor-game-obsolete/cef_resource/README.md

 cef_resources
 =============

+The resource files of the chromium embedded framework

-Chromium Embedded Framework - Resource Files
+Forked from: Chromium Embedded Framework 3 Builds, Branch 2171, Chromium 39.0.2171.65